 At some point in their lives, everyone whose music you admire has made a crappy track.
 I’m not talking about the songs that maybe you don’t like.
 I’m talking about the hidden depths of their hard drive, wherein lurks a terrible tune or two.

 We only see (or hear) a filtered version of artists’ output, i.e., what they’ve decided to put out into the world.
 Much like the glamorous Instagram influencer whose carefully curated shots hide the mess just out of view, the music that you hear and aspire to sound like has been through a melting pot process to get to where it is now.
+Behind every great music producer lies a scattered wasteland of sounds, chord progressions, and questionable music theory, that they chose not to share with the world.

 I’m not advocating that you go ahead and make awful music.
 You want to make great music.
 But obsessing over whether something is good or not will prevent you from getting sh*t done.
 So allow yourself to suck and grow because you need…